Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Proposed Distributed Multi-Target Sensing Framework

+The computational complexities of the proposed sensing frameworks are summarized in Table \ref{Table: Computational Complexity}, where the dominant scaling is obtained under the practical sensing assumptions that $K \ll M$, $K \ll PN$, and $I \ll T$.
+As shown in Table \ref{Table: Computational Complexity}, the grid-free methods have higher computational complexity than the grid-based ones due to the iterative nature of the PSO algorithm.
+This makes the grid-based methods advantageous for real-time applications.
+Meanwhile, the grid-free methods support high-resolution sensing by directly searching the continuous space at the cost of increased computational complexity.
+Joint processing entails higher complexity for the centralized frameworks than for the distributed frameworks.

-Combining the above results, the total computational complexity of the distributed sensing framework is $\mathcal{O}(L(KTMI+K^3I^2T+K^4I^3)+K^2L^2+K^3L+KL)$.
-Therefore, in practical sensing setups where $K \ll M$ and $K \ll T$, the computational complexity of the distributed framework is on the order of $\mathcal{O}(KTMIL)$, which is lower than $\mathcal{O}(KTMIL^2)$ for the centralized framework.
-It is worthwhile to mention that the distributed framework requires much lower fronthaul overhead than the centralized framework, since only local sensing results are forwarded to the CU instead of raw observations.
+The distributed framework requires much lower fronthaul overhead than the centralized framework, since only local sensing results are forwarded to the CU instead of raw observations.
 Specifically, in the centralized sensing framework, each gateway forwards its raw observation vector $\mathbf{y}_l$ to the CU, which is equivalent to transmitting $T$ complex-valued observations per gateway in each sensing period.
-In contrast, in the distributed framework, each gateway only transmits the estimated candidate set $\hat{\mathcal{M}}_l$, which consists of only $K$ grid indices.
+In contrast, in the distributed framework, each gateway only transmits the estimated candidate set $\hat{\mathcal{Q}}_l$, which consists of only $K$ three-dimensional target position estimates.
 This leads to a considerable reduction in fronthaul overhead, which makes the distributed framework more suitable for practical multi-satellite ISAC systems with limited fronthaul.